What is Daily Chess?

 - Time (Days per move) - your options range from 1 to 14 days for each move.
 Three days per move is the default.

-- Vs Random - the default setting is to match you with a random player.
-You can change this to challenge one of your friends instead.
+- Opponent: Random - the default setting is to match you with a random player.
+You can change this to challenge one of your friends instead by clicking on the word 'random'.

 - Rating Range- choose a range of ratings your opponent must fall between.
 (It's usually best to seek players who are within 200 points of your own current rating.)

 - Rated - toggle off if you don’t want the game to affect your rating.
-Note: if you turn on 'rated' some of the custom options will not be available
+Note: Some of the custom options are only available for unrated games.

 - Allow takebacks - this option is only available for unrated games.
 Takeback games allow for players to take back or ‘undo’ moves that have been played on the board.
 This setting is often used for teaching purposes.